rnikutta/hypercubizer/README.md

 ```

 From here, everything is automatic.
 Let the code scan `rootdir`,
-determine the dimensionality (number n of parameters), ready all files
+determine the dimensionality (number n of parameters), read all files
 and convert all desired M columns into M n-dimensional hypercubes.

 **Saving the hypercubes:**